SAP-samples/partner-reference-application/README.md

 The application is based on SAP Business Technology Platform (SAP BTP) and SAP ERP solutions.
 Therefore, here's what you need:

-- An SAP BTP Test, Demo, Development (TDD) account, which includes SAP Business Application Studio as a standardized development environment,
+- An SAP BTP account, which includes SAP Business Application Studio as a standardized development environment,
 - GitHub as your code repository, and
 - an SAP ERP system.

-To get a more detailed list of the required entitlements and the proposed structure of subaccounts for the deployed Partner Reference Application, go to the [Bill of Materials](./Tutorials/01-BillOfMaterials.md).
+To get a more detailed list of the required entitlements, the proposed structure of subaccounts for the deployed Partner Reference Application, and the scaling effects of the multi-tenant solution, go to the [Bill of Materials](./Tutorials/01-BillOfMaterials.md).

 ## Overview